BurkovBA/BurkovBA.github.io/content/blog/2022-06-25-1/index.md

 **Dual norm** to the vector norm $||x||$ is $|| y ||_d = \max \limits_{|| x || \le 1} \langle y, x \rangle$.

 #### Lemma 1.1.
-Dual problem to the contrained norm minimization problem
+Dual problem to the constrained norm minimization problem

 Given a minimization problem $\min || x ||$, constrained on $Ax = b$, the corresponding dual problem to it is: